TabletopsAndAnvils/Foundry-Stream-Module/README.md

 ![screen shot2](https://github.com/TabletopsAndAnvils/Foundry-Stream-Module/blob/main/img/Screen%20Shot%202021-01-18%20at%2021.32.30.png)

 # General #
 This is my first time programming anything in about 27 years, as such, there may be a few glitches here and there.
 Just understand that I've been a professional blacksmith and bladesmith for more than two and a half decades and programming is a lot different than swinging a hammer!
 I love the community around Foundry VTT and wanted to give a little back, so here it is, this is my hobby project - what I do to relax - although there's been a few tense moments just to get this first release out!
 If you find it useful, great!
 I hope that you like it!
 As my programming skills grow I hope this module grows with them.
-Since there's no outdoor shows, etc, and I seem to be writing code as of late, if you would like to support me through my Patreon page, stop over to https://www.patreon.com/tabletopsandanvils

 ![module control](https://github.com/TabletopsAndAnvils/Foundry-Stream-Module/blob/main/img/Screen%20Shot%202021-01-18%20at%2021.27.40.png)